heathervant/DSCI_552-heather_harjyot_taracyc_analysis/README.md

 If none of the assumptions are being violated, we will set up our hypothesis.

-Testing Main Effects:
+* Testing Main Effects:

-__Null Hypothesis__: There is no difference in the mean abundance of viral DNA sequence is across biological pathways
+Null Hypothesis: There is no difference in the mean abundance of viral DNA sequence is across biological pathways
-__Alternate Hypothesis__: At least two of the biological pathways differ in terms of mean abundance of viral DNA sequence
+Alternate Hypothesis: At least two of the biological pathways differ in terms of mean abundance of viral DNA sequence

-__Null Hypothesis__: There is no difference in the mean abundance of viral DNA sequence is across ocean depths
+Null Hypothesis: There is no difference in the mean abundance of viral DNA sequence is across ocean depths
-__Alternate Hypothesis__: At least two ocean depth levels differ in terms of mean abundance of viral DNA sequence
+Alternate Hypothesis: At least two ocean depth levels differ in terms of mean abundance of viral DNA sequence

-Testing Interaction Effect:
+* Testing Interaction Effect:

-__Null Hypothesis__: There is no significant interaction between biological pathways and ocean depths in terms of mean abundance of viral DNA sequence
+Null Hypothesis: There is no significant interaction between biological pathways and ocean depths in terms of mean abundance of viral DNA sequence
-__Alternate Hypothesis__: There is a significant interaction between biological pathways and ocean depths in terms of mean abundance of viral DNA sequence
+Alternate Hypothesis: There is a significant interaction between biological pathways and ocean depths in terms of mean abundance of viral DNA sequence

 We will be checking the above three hypothesis at  5% Level of Significance.
 Further, we will compute the F-Statistic for testing each set of hypothesis.
 Based on the statistics we will then observe whether we reject the null hypothesis or we fail to reject it.